 For hardware stores, which will have anything you could possibly need to find, exit Centro Comercial Martim Moniz and take a right to R. Cavaleiros.
 Just hop inside any of the stores covered in an overabundance of utensils from top to bottom and ask.
 Need a specific cooking utensil that sounds foreign to most chain stores?
 There’s a chance you’ll find it here.

 When it comes to restaurants in Mouraria, you can go according to your food craving of the day.
 Is it Portuguese cozido à Portuguesa?
 Nepali momo?
 Vietnamese Pho?
 Indian chicken biryani?
 Just follow along R. do Benformoso, from Martim Moniz to Intendente, to find a variety of family-owned restaurants catering to the neighborhood and curious tourists.
-While some of them have no problem in marketing themselves through bright colored signs, in others you’ll have to look twice to make sure your nose didn’t deceive you and it really is a restaurant.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+While some of them have no problem in marketing themselves through bright colored signs, in others you’ll have to look twice to make sure your nose didn’t deceive you and it really is a restaurant.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.